ReneDussault/Python-AtoZed/README.md

 - Run the course without installing anything
 - No login needed
 - Modify and experiment with code examples
+- Take interactive quizzes to test your knowledge
 - Save your progress (temporarily)
 - Access from any device with a web browser
 - [Optional] Settings > Theme > Dark Mode (at night, to save your eyes)